 Frequently Asked Questions

-Which is better for international shipping, FedEx or UPS?
+Who handles international shipping better for e-commerce, FedEx or UPS?